uark-backend-class/capstone-mcberkow/README.md

 Derecho Weather Network
 Weather application that stores seaches by zip code in database.
 Basic foundation that can be expanded on the back-end and enhanced on the front-end.
+As an amateur storm chaser, I find myself only seearching for specific weather conditions dependning on what type of storm or weather system I am monitoring.
+As I develop more features on this app, I'll add settings for users to customize based on what they are monitoring to make it easier to navigate in real time for data.
+Many weather apps seem to be focused on a dynamic UI, which is cool, but quicker data is often needed.